thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 {: numbered="no"}

 Mark Nottingham and Erik Wilde, authors of RFC 7807.
-Carsten Bormann and Klaus Hartke for discussion around the problem space and requirements.
+Carsten Bormann and Klaus Hartke for discussion on extensibility requirements.